 Children are encouraged to:

-There is clear progression of basic skills from Year 1 through to Year 6 with the use of our Success Ladders for the four rules of number.
-There is also clear progression with the use of our Learning Ladders for place value, fraction, decimal and percentages, geometry, measures, statistics, ratio and proportion and algebra.
+There is clear progression of basic skills from Year 1 through to Year 6 with the use of our Calculation Policy and Number Menus (see Maths Mechanics).
 At Swalecliffe we feel mental calculation is important in order to speed up children’s thinking and reasoning.
-Our children have the opportunity from early on (Year 1) to achieve their times tables badges, starting with 25 times tables, challenging their ability so they eventually achieve 100 Club status in both multiplication and division.
+Our children have the opportunity to achieve their times tables badges, starting with 25 times tables, challenging their ability so they eventually achieve 100 Club status in both multiplication and division.
 This is an effective motivational tool and the children look forward to achieving all 7 badges to reach their goal – a 100 Clubber!
 Further up the school, this is then extended to decimal tables so that they can continue to strive for excellence.

-Being able to reason and problem solve is at the heart of our curriculum so these are integrated into each and every lesson.
-In addition, children learn different types of problem solving strategies focusing termly on a different aspect: finding all possibilities; logic puzzles; finding rules and describing patterns as well as diagram problems and visual puzzles.
+Being able to reason and problem solve is at the heart of our curriculum so opportunities for these are integrated into each unit of work.
+In addition, children learn different types of problem solving strategies focusing on different aspects such as finding all possibilities; logic puzzles; finding rules and describing patterns as well as diagram problems and visual puzzles.

 The children are tracked and assessed regularly in order to pick up and intervene to overcome any problems they may encounter.